Vietnam.vn - Nền tảng quảng bá Việt Nam

 Plenary session of the 30th Conference of States Parties to the 1982 United Nations Convention on the Law of the Sea (UNCLOS)_Source: baoquocte.vn

-Comprehensive and fair legal framework
+Comprehensive and equitable legal framework

 Firstly, the determination of maritime boundaries has not been completed because countries have not yet agreed on the width of territorial waters and fishing zones.
-Secondly, the division of rights and interests at sea tends to protect the interests of developed countries, ignoring the interests of developing countries and geographically disadvantaged countries (4) .
+Secondly, the division of rights and interests at sea is biased towards protecting the interests of developed countries, ignoring the interests of developing countries and geographically disadvantaged countries (4) .
 Thirdly, the international seabed beyond the continental shelf limits of coastal countries is completely left open, not regulated by international legal regulations.
 Fourthly, the protocol on dispute settlement narrows the option of compulsory settlement through the International Court of Justice (ICJ), so it does not receive widespread support (5) .
-Fifthly, although the problem of marine environmental degradation and pollution has been anticipated, the regulation on the conservation of marine biological resources at sea is not sufficient in terms of sources of pollution, scope of pollution and sanctions to handle violations of marine environmental pollution.
+Fifthly, although the problem of marine environmental degradation and pollution has been anticipated, the regulation on the conservation of marine biological resources at sea is not sufficient in terms of sources of pollution, the scope of pollution and sanctions to handle violations of marine environmental pollution.

 The 1982 UNCLOS overcame the limitations of the 1958 Conventions and created a fair legal framework, harmonizing the interests of different groups of countries such as between coastal and landlocked countries, or geographically disadvantaged countries between developed countries and developing and underdeveloped countries.

-Specifically, for the first time, UNCLOS in 1982 completed the regulations on determining the boundaries of maritime zones from internal waters, territorial waters, contiguous zones, exclusive economic zones, continental shelves, high seas and the Area (international seabed).
+Specifically, for the first time, the 1982 UNCLOS completed the regulations on determining the boundaries of maritime zones from internal waters, territorial waters, contiguous zones, exclusive economic zones, continental shelves, high seas and the Area (international seabed).
 In particular, the exclusive economic zone regime was born as a result of protecting the economic privileges of developing countries and newly independent countries in the national liberation movement in the 60s of the 20th century.
-This is the first legal regime that was regulated taking into account the characteristics of the natural distribution of marine living resources within 200 nautical miles (6) and establishing fairness for all countries, excluding regulations based on traditional and historical fishing rights established by countries with developed scientific and technological conditions since before the Convention was born.
+This is the first legal regime that has been regulated taking into account the characteristics of the natural distribution of marine living resources within 200 nautical miles (6) and establishing fairness for all countries, excluding regulations based on traditional and historical fishing rights established by countries with developed scientific and technological conditions since before the Convention was born.

-Regarding the continental shelf, the 1982 UNCLOS stipulates criteria for determining the continental shelf boundary based on objective geographical criteria on the basis of respect for the principle that the land dominates the sea.
+Regarding the continental shelf, the 1982 UNCLOS stipulates criteria for determining the continental shelf boundary based on objective geographical criteria on the basis of respecting the principle that land dominates the sea.
 Accordingly, the continental shelf is a geological concept, a natural extension of the land territory of coastal states.
 Therefore, the minimum width of the legal continental shelf that countries can determine is 200 nautical miles from the baseline.
 Countries with a natural continental shelf wider than 200 nautical miles are allowed to determine an extended legal continental shelf (7) .
-However, to ensure fairness and objectivity, the United Nations Commission on the Limits of the Continental Shelf (CLCS) (8) will have the authority to review the method of determining the extended continental shelf of coastal states and only those extended continental shelf boundaries that are determined in accordance with the recommendations of the (CLCS) will have binding value and receive recognition from other countries.
+However, to ensure fairness and objectivity, the United Nations Commission on the Limits of the Continental Shelf (CLCS) (8) will have the authority to review the method of determining the extended continental shelf of coastal states and only the extended continental shelf boundaries that are determined in accordance with the recommendations of the (CLCS) will have binding value and receive recognition from other countries.

 Peaceful mechanism for resolving maritime disputes

-The United Nations Charter stipulates the principle of peaceful settlement of international disputes.
+The United Nations Charter has stipulated the principle of peaceful settlement of international disputes.
 Accordingly, disputes must be resolved through measures such as negotiation, investigation, mediation, conciliation, arbitration, courts and regional and international organizations or any other peaceful means chosen by the parties themselves (12) .
 The 1982 UNCLOS reaffirmed the spirit of this principle, while skillfully combining peaceful measures to create a dispute settlement mechanism suitable to the specific characteristics of disputes between member states regarding the interpretation and application of the Convention.

 Accordingly, UNCLOS 1982 gives priority to agreements on dispute settlement measures that the parties have agreed upon in advance.
 If there is no existing agreement on dispute settlement measures, UNCLOS 1982 requires the parties to negotiate directly through the provision of exchange of views as a compulsory measure.
 In addition, UNCLOS 1982 encourages the parties to use conciliation as a voluntary option to facilitate direct negotiations.

-However, in order to create more flexibility for the dispute settlement mechanism, and also to overcome the limitation of the rigid provisions of the 1958 Dispute Settlement Protocol (which led to many countries not ratifying it), the 1982 UNCLOS provided for additional exceptions and limitations.
+However, in order to create more flexibility for the dispute settlement mechanism, and also to overcome the limitation of the rigid provisions of the 1958 Dispute Settlement Protocol (which led to many countries not ratifying), the 1982 UNCLOS provided for additional exceptions and limitations.
 Accordingly, disputes related to the interpretation or application of the provisions of the Convention on the exercise of sovereign rights and jurisdiction of coastal states are naturally excluded from compulsory dispute settlement mechanisms of judicial bodies (15) .
 Disputes related to border delimitation, maritime boundaries, military activities of vessels, or being considered by the United Nations Security Council are also excluded by choice from compulsory dispute settlement mechanisms of judicial bodies (16) .
-Accordingly, if a member state makes a declaration excluding these three selected types of disputes, other states are not allowed to initiate lawsuits against these disputes to the judicial bodies under the provisions of the Convention.
+Accordingly, if a member state makes a declaration excluding these three selected types of disputes, other states are not allowed to initiate lawsuits against these disputes to the judicial bodies as prescribed by the Convention.

 Although some disputes are excluded by default or by choice from compulsory dispute settlement through judicial bodies, member states are still obliged to settle disputes by other peaceful means, including the obligation to exchange views.
-In particular, UNCLOS 1982 provides that for these excluded disputes, a party may unilaterally request compulsory conciliation to make recommendations on dispute settlement measures.
+In particular, the 1982 UNCLOS provides that for these excluded disputes, a party may unilaterally request compulsory conciliation to make recommendations on dispute settlement measures.

 It can be said that with flexible and creative provisions, UNCLOS 1982 has created a multi-layered dispute resolution mechanism, ensuring flexibility and freedom of choice for the parties regarding dispute resolution measures and agencies, while facilitating the process of dispute resolution of the parties.
-In particular, the dispute resolution mechanism of UNCLOS 1982 is the first pioneering mechanism to regulate the right of a member state to unilaterally initiate a lawsuit before an international judicial body.
+In particular, the dispute resolution mechanism of UNCLOS 1982 is the first pioneering mechanism to regulate the unilateral right of a member state to file a lawsuit before an international judicial body.
 Thanks to this provision, many disputes between countries at sea have been resolved and disagreements between countries have been narrowed.
-Since the birth of UNCLOS 1982, 29 maritime disputes have been resolved through the ICJ, 18 disputes have been resolved through ITLOS and 11 disputes have been resolved through Arbitration established under Annex VII.
+Since the birth of UNCLOS 1982, 29 maritime disputes have been resolved through ICJ, 18 disputes have been resolved through ITLOS and 11 disputes have been resolved through Arbitration established under Annex VII.

 Sustainable values, towards the future

 In the field of marine scientific research, the 1982 UNCLOS emphasizes the need to ensure harmony between the sovereignty and jurisdiction of coastal states on the one hand and the interests of the community on the other.
-Accordingly, the Convention stipulates that countries and international organizations disseminate information and knowledge resulting from marine scientific research.
-At the same time, the Convention also requires countries and international organizations to cooperate and facilitate the exchange of scientific data and information and the transfer of knowledge gained from marine scientific research, especially to developing countries as well as to enhance capacity building for developing countries in the field of marine scientific research (17) .
+Accordingly, the Convention stipulates that states and international organizations disseminate information and knowledge resulting from marine scientific research.
+At the same time, the Convention also requires states and international organizations to cooperate and facilitate the exchange of data and scientific information and the transfer of knowledge gained from marine scientific research, especially to developing countries as well as to enhance capacity building for developing countries in the field of marine scientific research (17) .

 Vietnam - a responsible member of UNCLOS 1982

-In 2009, fulfilling its obligations under the 1982 UNCLOS, after 15 years of becoming a member of the Convention, Vietnam submitted its extended continental shelf boundary in the northern area to the United Nations Commission on the Limits of the Continental Shelf (21) .
+In 2009, fulfilling its obligations under the 1982 UNCLOS, after 15 years of becoming a member of the Convention, Vietnam submitted its extended continental shelf boundary in the northern area to the United Nations Commission on the Limits of the Continental Shelf ( 21) .
 In addition, Vietnam also cooperated with Malaysia to submit to the CLCS the common extended continental shelf boundary in the southern part of the East Sea, where the two countries have overlapping, undelimited continental shelves (22) .

 With the spirit of equality, mutual understanding and respect, and respect for international law, especially the 1982 UNCLOS, Vietnam has successfully delimited overlapping maritime areas with many neighboring countries.
 Along with maritime delimitation, Vietnam and China also reached an agreement on fisheries cooperation in the Gulf of Tonkin, thereby establishing a joint fishing cooperation area and joint patrols to prevent crimes and violations at sea (23) .